NAME Jane Austen

 Jane also wrote verse and an adolescent historical lampoon, The History of England.

-Sir Walter Scott, and the poets Coleridge & Southey were all contemporary admirers of her work.
+Sir Walter Scott, and the poets Coleridge and Southey were all contemporary admirers of her work.
 Jane once wrote to her sister "Composition seems to me impossible with a head full of joints of mutton and doses of rhubarb."
 Duty to family came first.

-HOBBIES AND SPORTS Jane was accomplished in games of skill, drawing and needlework.
+Jane was accomplished in games of skill, drawing and needlework.
 She was always ready to entertain her numerous nephews and nieces with charades, dancing and other games.

 Jane read frequently and later came to enjoy social events such as parties, dances and balls.
 She disliked the busy life of towns but preferred the country life where she took to long country walks.
 The authoress loved walking and was "graceful and finished" in her movements.